Woodball

+The International Woodball Federation (IWBF) is based in Taipei, Taiwan.
+The sport was invented in Taiwan in 1990.
+The International Woodball Rules established in 2001.

 History

 The sport was invented in Taiwan by Weng Ming-hui and Kuang-chu Young in 1990.
 The Olympic Council of Asia made the sport a program of the Asian Beach Games in 2008.
+1st World University Championship was held in 2004.